vashu2425/Restaurant_Menu_Optimization---LSTM/README.md

-# Food Review Rating Prediction
+# Food Rating Prediction And Menu Optimization

 ## Overview
 This project predicts food recipe ratings using user reviews and recipe details.
 It integrates LSTM-based text processing with numerical features like cooking time and nutritional content to predict ratings effectively.